Semi-parametric Bernstein-von Mises in Linear Inverse Problems: Introduction

 The natural Bayesian approach to this type of statistical inverse problems with parameter-dependent operators, often followed in practice, starts with endowing the pair $(\theta, f)$ with a prior distribution.
 The particular data generating mechanism gives rise to a likelihood and together the prior and the likelihood yield a posterior distribution for the unknown pair $(\theta, f)$.
 The marginal posterior for $\theta$ can then be used to make inference about $\theta$.
 This paper is motivated by the fact that this type of Bayesian methodology is commonly used in inverse problems with parameter-dependent operators, yet there are no readily applicable theoretical results giving insight into their fundamental performance.

-To obtain some first insight we study these matters in this paper in the context of a semiparametric inverse problem that is interesting yet relatively tractable mathematically.
-We consider the one-dimensional heat equation which describes the evolution of the temperature in a thin metal rod as a function of position and time.
-The dynamics of the system up to a final time $T> 0$ are governed by the partial differential equation
+To obtain some first insight we study these matters in this paper in the context of semi-parametric inverse problems that are interesting yet relatively tractable mathematically.
+Let $\Theta$ be a compact subset of $\mathbb{R}$ and let $(H,\ip{\cdot,\cdot},\|\cdot\|)$ be a separable Hilbert space.
+Assume $f\in H$ and $\forall \theta\in\Theta, \ K_\theta:H \to H$.
+We consider an observation model consisting of two independent noisy observations, one observation for $f$, and one for $K_\theta f$.
+Namely

-where $u$ defined on $[0,1]\times[0,T]$ is the temperature function and $f\in L^2[0,1]$ represents the initial condition of the temperature in the system, which is assumed to satisfy the same boundary conditions $f(0)=f(1)=0$.
-The parameter $\theta > 0$ is the thermal diffusivity constant of the metal and is our main object of interest.

-If $\theta$ is known, then inferring the initial function $f$ from noisy observations of the function $u(\cdot, T)$ at the final time $T$ is a well-known statistical inverse problem, see for instance \cite{Bissantz2008}, \cite{Cavalier2008, Cavalier2011}, \cite{Golubev1999}, \cite{Knapik2013}, \cite{Mair1994}, \cite{Mair1996}, \cite{Stuart2010}.
-It is a severely ill-posed problem, since the solution operator that maps $f$ to $u(\cdot, T)$ takes functions in $L^2[0,1]$ to super smooth functions.
-Indeed, if we denote by $f_k$ the coefficients of $f$ with respect to the sine basis functions $e_k(x)=\sqrt{2}\sin(k\pi x)$, then the solution of \eqref{eq:heatEquation} can be expressed as

-As a consequence, the optimal, minimax rate for estimators that recover $f$ from a noisy observation of $u(0,T)$ is known to be of the order $(\log n)^{-\beta/2}$ (with respect to $L^2$-loss), where $\beta$ is the (Sobolev) regularity of $f$ and $n$ is the signal-to-noise ratio, or sample size.
-Various frequentist and Bayesian methods achieve this rate, see for instance \cite{Mair1994, Mair1996, Golubev1999, Bissantz2008, Knapik2013}.

-In this paper our interest is not in recovering the initial temperature distribution $f$ however, but rather in learning the diffusivity parameter $\theta$ from data, while still assuming that $f$ is unknown as well.
-Just observing the solution of the equation at final time $T$ is then not sufficient to identify the parameter $\theta$, as can be seen from \eqref{eq: sol}.
-Instead we assume that we have noisy observations of the system \eqref{eq:heatEquation} at times $0$ and $T$.
-More precisely, if we denote by $K_\theta: L^2[0,1]\to L^2[0,1]$ the solution operator